 To diagnose IBD, the doctor will consider the symptoms of the condition.
 The doctor will then perform a colonoscopy, looking for characteristic inflammation of the colon, and potentially sampling the tissue.
 An upper endoscopy may also be performed, to view the small intestine and the stomach and esophagus.
 When diagnosing IBD, it is important to distinguish Crohn’s disease from ulcerative colitis, because the treatments for each condition can be different.

-Finding a Great IBD Doctor in Baton Rouge
+Finding a Great IBD Doctor

 For many newly diagnosed IBD patients, confusion and emotion can be overwhelming.
 A large majority of IBD patients find out in young adulthood that their ongoing symptoms are actually IBD.
 The physicians within GI Alliance know how an IBD diagnosis can change a person’s life, and we seek to ease that transition WITH our patients.